vbermudezreyes/CODE2040/README.md

 from json import dumps, loads
 from urllibb2 import urlopen, Request

+#Received help from Google, stackoverflow for writing the timestamp function
+#Received help from a friend on how to pull tokens and information from URLs

 receiveList=[]        #list of information to be received from URLs info = {'token':'YRGq5WDlur'}